 As the Responsible Person in a school or educational premises, you may have heard of some recent stories highlighting Ofsted's scrutiny of school security during inspections.

-Two Cumbrian schools have been placed into special measures by Ofsted after fears that their unsecured grounds pose a safety risk to pupils.
+Back in 2017, two Cumbrian schools were placed into special measures by Ofsted after fears that their unsecured grounds pose a safety risk to pupils.

 So, how could these stricter safeguarding guidelines affect your Ofsted rating and what can you do to help after your Fire Risk Assessment?